Syntax and Semantics of Linear Dependent Types: Intuitionistic Linear Dependent Type Theory?

 \section{Intuitionistic Linear Dependent Type Theory?}

-Although it is a priori not entirely clear what linear dependent type theory should be, one can easily come up with some guiding criteria.
-My gut reaction was the following.
+Although it is a priori not entirely clear what linear dependent type theory should be, one can identify some guiding criteria.
+My initial reaction was the following.

-What we want to arrive at is a version of dependent type theory without weakening and contraction rules.
-Moreover, we would want an exponential co-modality on the type theory that gives us back the missing structural rules.
+The goal is a version of dependent type theory without weakening and contraction rules, together with an exponential co-modality that restores the missing structural rules.

-When one first tries to write down such a type theory, however, one will run into the following discrepancy. \begin{itemize} \item The lack of weakening and contraction rules in \emph{linear type theory} forces us to refer to each declared variable precisely once: for a sequent $x:A\vdash t:B$, we know that $x$ has a unique occurence in $t$. \item In \emph{dependent type theory}, types can have free (term) variables: $x:A\vdash B\;\mathrm{type}$, where $x$ is a free variable in $B$.
-Crucially, we can then talk about terms of $B$: $x:A\vdash b:B$, where generally $x$ may also be free in $b$.
-For almost all interesting applications we will need multiple occurences of $x$ to construct $b:B$, at least one for $B$ and one for $b$. \end{itemize} The question now is what it means to refer to a declared variable only once.
+When one first tries to write down such a type theory, however, one runs into the following discrepancy. \begin{itemize} \item The lack of weakening and contraction rules in \emph{linear type theory} forces us to refer to each declared variable precisely once: for a sequent $x:A\vdash t:B$, we know that $x$ has a unique occurrence in $t$. \item In \emph{dependent type theory}, types can have free (term) variables: $x:A\vdash B\;\mathrm{type}$, where $x$ is a free variable in $B$.
+Crucially, we can then talk about terms of $B$: $x:A\vdash b:B$, where, generally, $x$ may also be free in $b$.
+For almost all interesting applications we will need multiple occurrences of $x$ to construct $b:B$, at least one for $B$ and one for $b$. \end{itemize} The question now is what it means to refer to a declared variable only once.

-Do we not count occurences in types?
+Do we not count occurrences in types?
 This point of view seems incompatible with universes, however, which play an important role in dependent type theory.
-If we do, however, the language seems to lose much of its expressive power.
-In particular, it prevents us from talking about constant types, it seems.\\ \\ In this paper, we will circumvent the issue \emph{by restricting to type dependency on terms of intuitionistic types}.
+If we do count them, however, the language seems to lose much of its expressive power.
+In particular, it seems to prevent us from talking about constant types.\\ \\ In this paper, we will circumvent the issue \emph{by restricting to type dependency on terms of intuitionistic types}.
 In this case, there is no conflict, as those terms can be copied and deleted freely.

-An argument for this system, that is of a semantic rather than a syntactic nature, is the following.
-We shall see that if we start out with a model of linear type theory with external quantification (i.e. strict indexed symmetric monoidal category) and demand the quantification to be internal (i.e. demand it to be a linear dependent type theory) in the natural way (i.e. impose the comprehension axiom), we will see that our base category becomes a cartesian category (i.e. a model of intuitionistic type theory).
+A semantic, rather than syntactic, argument for this system is the following.
+We will see that if we start out with a model of linear type theory with external quantification (i.e. a strict indexed symmetric monoidal category) and demand that the quantification be internal (i.e. demand that it be a linear dependent type theory) in the natural way (i.e. impose the comprehension axiom), then our base category becomes a cartesian category (i.e. a model of intuitionistic type theory).